mihaleva-po/react-messenger-in-the-process-of-development/README.md

+# Authorization on the website

+Use the following username and password:
+login: *test.auth@inbox.ru*
+password: *react-it-incubator*

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).